Execut3/CTF/Participated-CTF/2016/InternetWache/web/web-80/README.md

 [!]
 No more items to fetch.
 That's it!
 ```

 From now on is simple.
 We should search file/folders for the flag.
-The flag is in the objects that
+The flag is in the objects
-that created by git.
-So we need a way to read this objects.
+that are created by git.
+So we need to find a way to read this objects.
-I wrote a simple python code to surf in .git/objects folder and read all the files in there
+I wrote a simple python code to surf in .git/objects folder and read all the files in that directory
 and if it found the flag, will print it in terminal.
 Here is my code:

 ```python